Deploy a Matrix Server

 Part 4: Deploy Element Web

 Element Web is the browser-based Matrix client.
 It connects to your Synapse server and provides the chat interface your chapter members will use.
 Element is also available as a desktop and mobile app, and those apps can be pointed at your server.
-But hosting the web client means members can access chat from any device with a browser, with no installation required.
+Hosting the web client means members can access chat from any device with a browser, with no installation required.

 Create the Configuration